PHorg Logo

 MECHANICAL EQUIPMENT

 The Palace has its own plant for the generation of electricity, for steam heating, for separate ventilation of each floor, for ice making, the running of laundry machinery, and for fire protection.
-Unlike any other hotel, the Palace has three great wells directly beneath it.
+Unlike any other hotel, The Palace has three great wells directly beneath it.
 From this unfailing supply, the water is pumped into an immense reservoir, with a capacity of 675,000 gallons.

 PERFECT VENTILATION

 Fresh air, brought into the hotel through specially arranged channels, is filtered and washed before being sent to the rooms.
 The entire body of air is changed every four minutes.
-Expert architects and engineers who have watched the operation of the Palace system of ventilation say that this is one instance where theory in practice has proved all that had been expected.
+Expert architects and engineers who have watched the operation of The Palace system of ventilation say that this is one instance where theory in practice has proved all that had been expected.

 LAUNDRY